defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 Happy New Year Zcash!

 For me, the days leading up to the new year are always a time of reflection and planning.
-In that spirit, I've laid out a roadmap for the ZecSec project in 2023.
+In that spirit, I've laid out a tentative roadmap for the ZecSec project in 2023.

 ## Upcoming Audits